ACG: Action Coherence Guidance for Flow-based Vision-Language-Action models: Experiments

 \paragraph{Baselines}

 We compare our method with several practical baselines designed to enhance action generation.
-First, we evaluate the vanilla VLA model, which does not employ any inference-time algorithm. \begin{enumerate}[label=\textit{(\roman*)}] \item \textit{Vanilla GR00T-N1~\cite{bjorck2025gr00t}}: This baseline simply samples actions from the base flow-matching policy without any additional mechanism. \end{enumerate} Next, we consider simple yet representative action smoothing methods that can enforce temporal coherence. \begin{enumerate}[label=\textit{(\roman*)}, resume] \item \textit{Ensemble}: We generate multiple action trajectories from the policy with different initial noise and average them.
-We report results with ensemble sizes of 2 and 5. \item \textit{Smoothing}: We apply temporal smoothing with a Gaussian filter ($\sigma = 0.1$) to either the final action predictions or the intermediate action features before the self-attention layers. \end{enumerate} Lastly, we include other guidance-based action generation methods for comparison. \begin{enumerate}[label=\textit{(\roman*)}, resume] \item \textit{Classifier-Free Guidance (CFG)~\cite{ho2022classifier}}: We finetune the vanilla model with a null text (dropout rate 0.1) to obtain an unconditional model from the conditional one, and generate actions according to \Cref{eq:cfg}. \item \textit{White Noise Guidance (WNG)}: As an alternative to construct an incoherent denoising vector field ($v_\theta^\text{IC}$), we inject white noise ($\sigma = 1.0$) into the intermediate action features before the self-attention layers, disrupting temporal consistency across timesteps. \end{enumerate}
+First, we evaluate the vanilla VLA model, which does not employ any inference-time algorithm \textit{(i)}.
+Next, we consider simple yet representative action smoothing methods that can enforce temporal coherence \textit{(ii, iii)}.
+Lastly, we include other guidance-based action generation methods \textit{(iv, v)}. \begin{enumerate}[label=\textit{(\roman*)}] \item \textit{Vanilla GR00T-N1~\cite{bjorck2025gr00t}}: This baseline simply samples actions from the base flow-matching policy without any additional mechanism. \item \textit{Ensemble}: We generate multiple action trajectories from the policy with different initial noise and average them.
+We report results with ensemble sizes of 2 and 5. \item \textit{Smoothing}: We apply temporal smoothing with a Gaussian filter ($\sigma = 0.1$) to either the final action predictions or the intermediate action features before the self-attention layers. \item \textit{Classifier-Free Guidance (CFG)~\cite{ho2022classifier}}: We finetune the vanilla model with a null text (dropout rate 0.1) to obtain an unconditional model from the conditional one, and generate actions according to \Cref{eq:cfg}. \item \textit{White Noise Guidance (WNG)}: As an alternative to construct an incoherent denoising vector field ($v_\theta^\text{IC}$), we inject white noise ($\sigma = 1.0$) into the intermediate action features before the self-attention layers, disrupting temporal consistency across timesteps. \end{enumerate}